4 sports translation mistakes

 Your brand has a few employees who speak one or two foreign languages and assigns translation tasks internally.

-When it comes to making internal small-scale communications (like emails) intelligible to distributors abroad, or to employees from an office based in another country, it can work.
+When it comes to making internal small-scale communications (like emails) intelligible to distributors and retailers abroad, or to employees from an office based in another country, it can work.

 Most likely, translations will be carried out by non-native speakers.
 And your customers will be able to tell.

-Your in-house employees have a good grasp of all the terminology related to your sport and brand, but they lack technical translation skills.
+Your in-house employees have a good grasp of all the terminology related to your sport and brand, but they lack technical, marketing and creative translation skills.

 Why does it matter?
 Because it takes a translator (with academic qualifications) several years to truly master the fine art of converting words, ideas, concepts and meanings between two languages.
 The proof is in the pudding: most of our client complain that the sports translation done internally are inefficient and of subpar quality.

 Your in-house employees have their own work to take care of.
-Having to devote some of that time to translation – instead of focusing on what they do best – will affect their productivity and take away from other parts of your business that won’t be able to run themsleves.
+Having to spend some of that time to translation – instead of focusing on what they do best – will affect their productivity and take away from other parts of your business that won’t be able to run themselves.